Quickly exit this site by pressing the Escape key Quick exit

 Organised crime can seem like a distant threat, but sadly it presents considerable challenges and its effects can be seen in local communities.
 Kent Police must continue to develop and share intelligence to build a local picture of threats, risk, harm and vulnerabilities to safeguard victims and enable the deployment of the right resources to prevent, disrupt and investigate offending to keep Kent safe.

 a) Kent has three divisional County Lines and Gangs Teams (CLGT) who provide a proactive and preventative capability to reduce the harm caused to Kent communities from county-line criminality and gang activity.
-In 2022/23, the CLGT achieved the following results:
+They investigate the county line activity which carries the greatest threat risk and harm and target those who supply controlled drugs.

-The Serious Organised Crime Team has continued to pursue those offenders that cause the most threat, harm and risk, targeting Organised Crime Groups (OCGs) that erode the economy and communities and are responsible for drug importation and supply, firearms offences, aggravated burglary, and theft of ATMs amongst other offences.
-OCGs ruthlessly target the most vulnerable, ruining lives.
+b) The Serious Organised Crime Team has continued to pursue those offenders that cause the most threat, harm and risk, targeting OCGs that erode the economy and communities and are responsible for drug importation and supply, firearms offences, aggravated burglary, and theft of ATMs amongst other offences.
+Such crimes have a significant impact on the public; OCGs ruthlessly target the most vulnerable, ruining lives.